 “The reason I feel it is so incumbent on me and I have a duty to really get out there and get Trump’s message out there, is because I am constantly irritated and angered by the false notions that minorities, be it African Americans, Asian Americans or Latinos don’t support Donald Trump,” Delgado told the Daily Caller.

-Bloomberg described her as a senior adviser to Trump’s campaign.
+Bloomberg described her as a senior adviser.